Codesai/website/_posts/2020-11-22-solving-beverages-kata-1.md

 <h2>Introduction.</h2>

-We are going to show a possible solution [the Beverages Prices Refactoring kata](/2019/04/beverages_prices_kata) that we developed recently with some people from [Women Tech Makers Barcelona](https://www.meetup.com/wtmbcn/) with whom I'm doing [Codesai's Practice Program](https://github.com/Codesai/practice_program) twice a month.
+We are going to show a possible solution to [the Beverages Prices Refactoring kata](/2019/04/beverages_prices_kata) that we developed recently with some people from [Women Tech Makers Barcelona](https://www.meetup.com/wtmbcn/) with whom I'm doing [Codesai's Practice Program](https://github.com/Codesai/practice_program) twice a month.

 [The Beverages Prices Refactoring kata](/2019/04/beverages_prices_kata) shows an example of inheritance gone astray.
-The initial code computes the price of the different beverages that are sold in a coffe house.
+The initial code computes the price of the different beverages that are sold in a coffee house.
 There are some supplements that can be added to those beverages.
 Each supplement increases the price a bit.
 Not all combinations of drinks and supplements are possible.

 As part of the kata, we are asked to **add an optional cinnamon supplement that costs 0.05€ to all our existing catalog of beverages**.
 We are also advised to refactor the initial code a bit before introducing the new feature.
 Let's see why.

 <h2>The initial code. </h2>

 To get an idea of the kind of problem we are facing, we'll have a look at the code.
 There are 8 files: a `Beverage` interface and 7 classes, one for each type of beverage and one for each allowed combination of beverages and supplements.

 <figure style="overflow: hidden; margin:auto;">
 <img src="/assets/solving_beverage_kata_initial_code_folder.png" alt="initial code files" />